NeoAxis/NeoAxisEngine/README.md

 The engine is a free and open source product, although it has a non-standard license.

+The editor of the engine and its code are not completely open source, however they are royalty-free.

 <h2>License details</h2>

 Shortly about the license.
 You can use NeoAxis Engine for free without any future royalties and distribute source codes subject to the following conditions: